DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/Modularization/ddaCore.md

 for specific ExecutionContexts.

 ## ddaInit
-The ddaInit crate  provides an unique cm environment across the different underlaying systems (dedicated node, vm, docker container, ...).
+The ddaInit crate provides an consistent cm environment across the different underlaying systems (dedicated node, vm, docker container, ...).
+After this phase the underlaying system has
+* openssh installed and the service running,
+* a pallet user configured and
+* ssh authorized keys configured.

 ## ddaBase
 The ddaBase provides